 With these thoughts in mind, we proposed new dolmens for New York, Los Angeles and Virginia to bring our attention to a moment that is not our own in an attempt to close the gap between modern and prehistoric time.
-Whether the megaliths enter our contemporary consciousness or we loose our sense of timeliness moving closer to the Stone Age is not all that important. is important to feel a release from the present, to feel comfortable and at home now and then.
+Whether the megaliths enter our contemporary consciousness or we loose our sense of timeliness moving closer to the Stone Age is not all that important.
+Rather, it is important to feel a release from the present, to feel comfortable and at home now and then.

 NY Dolmen

-The New York Dolmen the first one we designed and the only one we did not build (fig. 4).
-It is large, too big to be contained by ’s courtyard. t hovers uncomfortably above the yard’s walls (fig. 5).
+The New York Dolmen is the first one we designed and the only one we did not build (fig. 4).
+It is large, too big to be contained by MoMA PS1’s courtyard.
+It hovers uncomfortably above the yard’s walls in the site (fig. 5).
 We use the word “hover” even though it obviously does not fly.
-Actually, the dolmen’s capstone just misses the wall by a few inches so that its weight is distributed to the legs.
-Maybe this helps maintain the appearance of its anachronism, as if it’s from outer timeif that’s even a thing.
+Actually, the dolmen’s capstone just misses the wall by a few inches; its weight is distributed to the legs.
+Maybe this helps maintain the appearance of its anachronism, as if it’s from outer time—if that’s even a thing.
 Its primitive monumental parts are out of scale with our bodies and outside of our passions.

-But it also hovers because all the elements seem to be unstable, toward collapse.
-The edges of every box rendered dark with a cloud of nails that away at the sharp corners.
+But it also hovers because all the elements seem to be unstable, teetering toward a collapse.
+The edges of every box are rendered dark with a cloud of nails that eats away at the sharp corners.
 Perhaps the tilting forms held together by rusticating details are best observed from below where the boxes lean informally one against the other (fig. 6).
-The capstone itself is set at a two percent slope to the ground tilts toward the museum’s entry. his rotation causes all sorts of problems ach of the regular boxes below must rotate in plan to align two points of contact with the capping box.
-The connections feel tentative the surround look sloppy.
-In the model, at least one of the legs rotate in section to accommodate the tilt of the capstone. large shimunderneath itthat’ll hold the whole thing up, inshallah!
+The capstone itself is set at a two percent slope to the ground and tilts toward the museum’s entry.
+This out of normal rotation causes all sorts of problems: each of the regular boxes below must now rotate in plan to align two points of contact with the capping box.
+The connections feel as tentative as the surrounding gaps look sloppy.
+In the model, (at least) one of the legs rotates in section to accommodate the tilt of the capstone.
+A large shim is “slid” underneath it—that’ll hold the whole thing up, inshallah!

 LA Dolmen

-Compared to the NY Dolmen, the Los Angeles Dolmen rather modest.
-Tucked in the back of a courtyard, its view limited to the front cornere privilege this elevation.
-In rendering one axonometric projection of the LA Dolmen, we eliminate any surfaceor finishnot frontal to plane (fig. 7).
-The resulting physical model built from this rendered drawing only half of the Dolmen’s original form (fig. 8). pen at the top, also lack a back wall and legs, constructed with three surfaces only: two vertical faces capped at the bottom by a flat foot.
-Each of the boxes reduced to just one of its corners, making it less a stack of boxes and more a stack of surfaces very element composed of a front and a back facean unstable house of cards it not for the heavy capstone everything in its place.
-And when viewed from behind—from beyond the rendered frame—the LA Dolmen expose its raw plywood back at every corner (fig. 9).
+Compared to the NY Dolmen, the Los Angeles Dolmen is rather modest.
+Tucked in the back of a courtyard, its view is limited to the front corner, the privileged elevation.
+In rendering one axonometric projection of the LA Dolmen, we eliminate any surface—or finish—that is not frontal to the projection plane (fig. 7).
+The resulting physical model built from this rendered drawing is only half of the Dolmen’s original form (fig. 8).
+Open at the top, the capstone also lacks a back wall, and the three remaining legs are constructed with three surfaces only: two vertical faces capped at the bottom by a flat foot.
+Each of the boxes is reduced to just one of its corners, making it less a stack of boxes and more a stack of surfaces.
+Every element is composed of a front and a back face: an unstable house of cards relying on the heavy capstone to keep everything in its place.
+And when viewed from behind—from beyond the rendered frame—the LA Dolmen exposes its raw plywood back at every corner (fig. 9).